-Under the Internal Revenue Code of 1986, as amended, or the Code, we will be a passive foreign investment company, or PFIC, for any taxable year in which, after the application of certain look-through rules with respect to our subsidiaries, either (1) 75% or more of our gross income consists of "passive income," or (2) 50% or more of the average quarterly value of our assets consists of assets that produce, or are held for the production of, "passive income."
+Under the Internal Revenue Code of 1986, as amended, or the Code, we will be a PFIC for any taxable year in which, after the application of certain look-through rules with respect to our subsidiaries, either (1) 75% or more of our gross income consists of "passive income" or (2) 50% or more of the average quarterly value of our assets consists of assets that produce, or are held for the production of, "passive income."
 Passive income generally includes dividends, interest, certain non-active rents and royalties, and capital gains.
-Based on our current operations, income, assets and certain estimates and projections, including as to the relative values of our assets, including goodwill, which is based on the price of our ordinary shares, we do not believe that we were a PFIC for our 2021 taxable year.
-However, whether we were a PFIC in 2021, and whether we will be a PFIC in 2022 or any future year, is uncertain because, among other things, (1) we hold a substantial amount of cash, which is generally categorized as a passive asset, (2) our PFIC status for any taxable year will depend on the composition of our income and assets and the value of our assets from time to time (which may be determined, in part, by reference to the market price of our ordinary shares, which could be volatile), (3) the law applicable to determining whether the categorization of our goodwill as active or passive is subject to varying interpretation, and (4) even a small amount of "passive income" earned by us, such as interest on a tax refund or vendor deposit, can cause our "passive income" to be in excess of 75% of our gross income because we do not currently have active income.
-Accordingly, there can be no assurance that we were not be a PFIC in 2021.
-Additionally, we expect to generate interest income (which is passive income for purposes of PFIC) in 2022 (and possibly beyond 2022), and therefore, there is a significant risk that we will be a PFIC in 2022 or any subsequent year.
+Based on our current operations, income, assets and certain estimates and projections, including as to the relative values of our assets, including goodwill, which is based on the price of our ordinary shares, we believe that we were a PFIC for our 2022 taxable year due to interest income we recognized (which is passive income for purposes of the PFIC rules).
+Additionally, we expect to recognize interest income in 2023 and, therefore, we anticipate that we will likely be a PFIC in 2023 and may also be a PFIC in future taxable years.
+However, because our PFIC status is a factual annual determination that can be made only after the end of the relevant taxable year, our PFIC status for 2023 or any future taxable year is uncertain.
 Prospective investors should invest in our ordinary shares only if they are willing to bear the U.S. federal income tax consequences associated with an investment in a PFIC.

 If we are a PFIC for any taxable year during which a U.S. investor holds ordinary shares, we generally would continue to be treated as a PFIC with respect to that U.S. investor for all succeeding years during which the U.S. investor holds ordinary shares, even if we ceased to meet the threshold requirements for PFIC status.
-Such a U.S. investor may be subject to adverse U.S. federal income tax consequences, including (1) the treatment of all or a portion of any gain on disposition as ordinary income; (2) the application of a deferred interest charge on such gain and the receipt of certain dividends; and (3) compliance with certain reporting requirements.
+Such a U.S. investor would generally be subject to adverse U.S. federal income tax consequences, including (1) the treatment of all or a portion of any gain on disposition of the ordinary shares as ordinary income; (2) the application of a deferred interest charge on such gain and the receipt of certain dividends; and (3) certain reporting requirements.
 A "mark-to-market" election may be available that will alter the consequences of PFIC status if our ordinary shares are regularly traded on a qualified exchange.